TN 101 (09-24)

 • Debit cards, credit cards, and stored-value cards

 Most FSA plans issue debit, credit, or stored-value cards to pay for qualified medical expenses.
-When individuals receive a card, they certify they will use the card for eligible medical care expenses for the individual, his or her spouse, and dependents.
+When individuals receive a card, they certify they will use the card for eligible medical care expenses for the individual, their spouse, and dependents.
 The issued card has the certification printed on the back.
 The individual also agrees to acquire and retain sufficient documentation for any expenses paid with the card, including invoices and receipts.
 Individuals can only use the card with merchants and service providers the employer authorizes.
 If the individual uses the card somewhere else or for another purpose other than a qualified medical expense, the merchant will reject the card or purchase.
 The card is automatically cancelled at termination of employment.

 • Explanation of Benefits